cschlay/cloud-backup-kit/README.md

 Many cloud providers offer built-in managed backups, however it has not helped me to sleep better.
 There also exists third-party service providers that manage your off-site backups.

-In this repository you can find a collection of tools to do it yourself.
+In this repository, you can find a collection of tools to perform off-site backups.
 You will need at least a backup machine and a disk to put the data in e.g. a [Raspberry Pi](https://www.raspberrypi.com/) and SSD/HDD disk is sufficient for small applications.